 Fixed assets no longer used are classified as abandoned and are considered disposed of in accordance with US GAAP.
 An impairment charge should be taken with the asset being written down to the estimated resale or salvage value.
-In the month of abandonment, recording the appropriate asset and accumulated depreciation accounts must be relieved, and any gain or loss recorded.
+In the month of abandonment, a journal entry relieving the appropriate asset and accumulated depreciation accounts, and posting any gain or loss must be recorded.